GuidedTrack/gtstatus/index.md

 🔵
 -->

+## 🟡 → 🔵 2022-10-07 22:08 UTC

+The site was unstable for five minutes after I changed the configuration and restarted the server.
+Now it is behaving well again.
+We're working on something to make server restarts less disruptive.

 ## 🔵 2022-10-06 09:39 UTC

 We've reduced the number of resources back to the usual amount.
 The site is behaving well.